e-bertrand/RepData_PeerAssessment1/PA1_template.md

   - In the median:  0.028 %
 ```

-As we can see, the differences are minuscule, which is logic if we consider that the filling has been based on the average values for those intervals.
+As can be seen in the results, the differences are minuscule, which is logic if we consider that the filling has been based on the average values for those intervals.

 ## Are there differences in activity patterns between weekdays and weekends?

 The last question is about if there are visible and meaningful differences in the activity between weekdays and weekends.

-Let's categorize the days in terms of these two types and plot a time series for both in order to make this comparison:
+In order to make this comparison, let's first categorize the days in terms of these two types and then plot a time series for both types: